SrishtiArya07/Phonebook/README.md

 # Phonebook
 Phonebook using linked list and file handling in c++.
-It contains features such as:
+Linked list is used here to make the traversal and modification of data efficiently.
+The details of the contacts are saved and handled using a text file.
+The Phonebook contains the features such as:
 1. Save new contacts
 2. Delete any contact
 3. Search and modify contacts
 4. display contacts
+5. Displays the newly modified contacts

 ## Screenshots